-My PhD research is a qualitative project looking at the experiences of staff employed by the Department for Work and Pensions and Local Authorities who work face-to-face or over the telephone with benefit claimants.
+Laura's PhD research is a qualitative project looking at the experiences of staff employed by the Department for Work and Pensions, Local Authorities and in the voluntary sector who work face-to-face or over the telephone with benefit claimants.
 The study investigates what these roles involve, what effects this type of work has on staff and explores whether social security reforms and changes to working environments have altered staff interactions with claimants.
-I also hope to find out how staff manage any difficult interactions at work and whether they feel there is enough support offered by their employer.
-I am particularly interested in uncovering how changes as a result of the Welfare Reform Act 2012 may have impacted staff as they are required to be the face of the benefit reforms and are currently experiencing a period of major upheaval in their workplaces.
+She aims to find out how staff manage any difficult interactions at work and whether they feel there is enough support offered by their employer and is particularly interested in uncovering how changes as a result of the Welfare Reform Act 2012 may have impacted staff as they are required to be the face of the benefit reforms and are currently experiencing a period of major upheaval in their workplaces.

 Primary Funding Source